 Melt the butter in a small saucepan over medium-high heat.
-Cook an additional 3 to 4 minutes, stirring constantly, until the butter has turned a light golden brown.
+Cook an additional 3 to 4 minutes, stirring constantly and swirling pan, until the butter has turned a light golden brown.
 Remove from heat and beat in the brown and white sugars.
 Let cool to room temperature.

 Makes 12 2-by-2-inch brownies